The design of source control techniques is covered in 'The SUDS Manual', CIRIA C753, 2015. See also

 Rainwater harvesting systems allow the water from a building roof to be collected in a storage tank and used for domestic purposes such as flushing

 toilets or watering gardens.
 In the dryer parts of the country rainwater harvesting can utilise a significant proportion of the rain falling onto a

 to cater for the case of a severe storm occurring when the tank is already full.
-In addition the 'first flush', which is likely contain most pollutants,
+In addition the 'first flush', which is likely to contain most of the pollutants,

 is often diverted away from the tank.
-The design of rainwater harvesting systems is covered in BS 8515:2009.
+The design of rainwater harvesting systems is covered in BS EN 16941-1:2018

 A green roof is a specially designed covering system which supports low growing vegetation on a roof to provide some measure of reduction and

-attenuation of the rainfall run-off.
+attenuation of the rainfall run-off, see photograph.
 The roofs should have a slope of between 1 in 80 and 1 in 3.
 Depending on the type of vegetation to be used, the overall

 depth of the growing medium and the underlying drainage layer would typically be a minimum of 100mm.